A Landau-Zener formula for the Adiabatic Gauge Potential: The DDP method

 We compare the eigenstate decompositions of $|\psi(\tau)\rangle$ on the real axis $\gamma^A$ and on the curve $\gamma^B$.
 Since to the left of the cut the labels of the eigenstates agree, the initial condition becomes

 And, since in both $\gamma^A$ and $\gamma^B$ the adiabatic theorem is satisfied, we have that

-However, due to the relative crossing of the branch point, the adiabatic limit answer (\ref{eq:adcb}) gives the leading correction to the adiabatic limit in (\ref{eq:adca}) by matching the coefficients of the wavefunction:
+However, due to the relative crossing of the branch point, the adiabatic limit answer (\ref{eq:adcb}) gives the leading correction to the adiabatic limit in (\ref{eq:adca}) by matching the coefficients of the wavefunction.
+With a slight abuse of notation,

 Since $|0^B(+\infty)\rangle=|1^A(+\infty)\rangle$, matching this coefficient gives